Generating spin polarization from vorticity through nonlocal collisions

-We emphasize that the collision term \eqref{colleqq} only vanishes if the conditions for global (and not just local) equilibrium are fulfilled.
+which corresponds to the conditions for global (and not just local) equilibrium.
 Our calculation derives condition~\eqref{cond2} for the first time in a kinetic-theory approach, confirming a known result from statistical quantum field theory~\cite{Becattini:2012tc}.
-In previous works condition \eqref{cond2} was found for massive particles only in the presence of an electromagnetic field~\cite{Weickgenannt:2019dks,Liu:2020flb}.
-We also note that for \textit{massless} particles this condition is needed to ensure the frame independence of observable quantities~\cite{Chen:2015gta}.
+In previous works condition \eqref{cond2} was found in the massless case \cite{Chen:2015gta}, but for massive particles only in the presence of an electromagnetic field~\cite{Weickgenannt:2019dks,Liu:2020flb}.